karikashah/Closures-in-Javascript/README.md

   var myBankAccount = bankAccount("John Charles"); // display alert dialog box myBankAccount.deposit(2000); // should display alert box with account name & deposited amount
 ````
+In the above example:
+1. *accountBalance* is the global variable
+2. *amount* is the local variable for *deposit()* function where as *accountName* is the outer function's variable i.e. local variable of outer function *bankAccount()* function.

-Run the code using this [JSFiddle link](http://jsfiddle.net/2bzup8fk/2/) and notice that the alert() statement within the deposit() function successfully displays the value of the accountName variable (declared in outer function scope) and accountBalance variable (declared in global scope).
+Run the code using this [JSFiddle link](http://jsfiddle.net/2bzup8fk/2/) and notice that the alert() statement within the *deposit()* function successfully displays the value of the *accountName* variable (declared in outer function scope) and *accountBalance* variable (declared in global scope).

+A common mistake is not realizing that, in the case where the outer function is itself a nested function, access to the outer function's scope includes the enclosing scope of the outer function—effectively creating a chain of function scopes.

 * **Hands-on application: Event Handler**